informatics-isi-edu/chaise/doc/heuristics.md

 anchors, image tags, etc. so that they are discoverable and accessible by different client software.

+### User-friendly Presentation of Schemata Names

+ERMrest provides access to the underlying schemata of the data source.
+The schemata of a data source indicates the schemas (i.e., namespaces), tables, columns, keys, etc. Many of these model elements have names, e.g., the name of a table or the names of the columns of a table.
+While the names within the schemata may be user-friendly, in some communities, a general practice is to name the elements by some convention such as `a_column_name` in all lower-case with parts separated by underscores ('`_`').
+In other communities, all upper-case may be the norm instead.

+As a general rule, the presentation layer SHOULD present the various names within the schemata in a user-friendly style.
+The following rules are
+RECOMMENDED:

+- replace each underscore ('`_`') character with a whitespace ('` `') character
+- convert the name to title case (`A Column Name`)
+- by default, do not sort, instead present the schemata in the natural order returned by ERMrest

+In addition, the presentation layer SHOULD support annotations to override these default rules, such as:

+- overrides for display names
+- overrides for sorting schemata by a different ordering

 ### Type-Appropriate Presentation of Values

 ERMrest data in general has type information available at the level of the